rossbachp/DeciCollab/Document-Architecture-Decisions-Pattern.md

   * Given the diverse stakeholders, decisions must be made asynchronously, avoiding the need for frequent synchronous meetings and instead encouraging discussions via writers' workshops and ongoing documentation.
 * __Desire to document decisions__:
   * It’s essential to record decisions and technical deps in writing to create a clear, traceable record, ensuring that all stakeholders can refer back to the rationale behind every architectural choice made.
+* __Define a revision process__:
+  * Update the records (ADR and TDR) to document, assess, and refine key architectural decisions and technical deps, ensuring alignment with evolving requirements and technologies.
+  * Regularly review decisions to confirm their practical application; if not effectively implemented, reevaluate and adjust accordingly.
+* __Define Governance__:
+  * Facilitate the process by providing clear moderation and oversight.
+  * Establish a mentoring framework to guide and support stakeholders throughout the process.

 ## Forces

 * Often, the involved parties want to make decisions promptly, balancing speed with quality.